He came strutting out from behind a tree.

 I saw her ahead of me.
 My traveling companion put her head down, averted her eyes, and bolted.
 He was obviously there for me, not her.
 My heart sank.

-I was suddenly acutely aware of where I was: I was smack dab in the middle of a dirt path that ran for half a mile through a palm farm.
-Dark green trees as the eye could see, created a roof of leaves over shrubby the overgrowth.
+I was suddenly acutely aware of where I was: smack dab in the middle of a dirt path that ran for half a mile through a palm farm.
+Dark trees, as far the eye could see, created a roof of leaves over shrubby overgrowth.
 There wasn’t a soul in sight.
 It was just he and I.

 My mind retreated into my skull and became a witness – watching through my eyes.
 I realized my hands were in the air.
 He took my folder and the backpack from my shoulders.
 His sleeves smelled damp.
 He was speaking.
 He pointed to my waist:

 “Money.
 Phone.
 Give it- hurry up, c’mon man!”
 He looked around.
 “Your watch too, let’s go.
 Now that pocket.
 That one.”

 “Those are nothing to you.”
 I told him.
 He ignored them.